-Nobody is ever going to guess there’s butternut squash hiding in this UNBELIEVABLY-creamy alfredo penne skillet!
-Ready for the dinner table in only 30 minutes with super-basic ingredients.
+Nobody is ever going to guess there’s butternut squash hiding in this UNBELIEVABLY creamy broccoli alfredo penne skillet!
+Ready for the dinner table in only 30 minutes with super basic ingredients.

-I honestly could eat the contents of this skillet every.dang.day for the rest of my life, guys.
+I honestly could eat the contents of this broccoli alfredo penne skillet every.dang.day for the rest of my life, guys.

 Okay, to start things off I guess I’d better give you the squash disclosure spiel.